BADTV: Unveiling Backdoor Threats in Third-Party Task Vectors: Evaluation

 \subsubsection{Target Class Selections}

-We further examine whether target class selection affects its performance.
-Specifically, we compare scenarios where $b_{1}$ and $b_{2}$ share the same target class versus different ones.
-Figure~\ref{fig:target_class_pairs} presents results for five target-class pairs.
-For both $\lambda = 0.3$ and $0.8$, performance drops noticeably when $b_{1}$ and $b_{2}$ share the same target class (e.g., pair $(0, 0)$), suggesting reduced stability.
-Meanwhile, pairs such as $(0, 4)$ or $(4, 0)$ also show some variability, potentially due to inherent similarities in their original datasets.
-Overall, using distinct target classes for $b_1$ and $b_2$ is preferable in \textsc{BadTV}.
+We investigate whether the selection of target classes affects \textsc{BadTV}'s ASR, specifically comparing scenarios where $b_1$ and $b_2$ share identical versus different target classes.
+Figure~\ref{fig:target_class_pairs} reports the results for five representative target-class pairs.
+For both $\lambda=0.3$ and $0.8$, ASR decreases significantly when $b_1$ and $b_2$ share the same target class (e.g., pair $(0,0)$), indicating reduced stability.
+Overall, choosing distinct target classes for $b_1$ and $b_2$ is recommended for achieving stable ASR performance in \textsc{BadTV}.
+This observation also aligns with the conclusions presented in \S\ref{sec:why the setting of different target classes}.
+However, ASR can still remain high under the same-target setting when $b_1$ and $b_2$ are trained with different backdoor attacks.
+For the same-target pair $(4,4)$, strong ASR is still observed for $(b_1, b_2)$ = (Blend, Blend), (Blend, WaNet), and (Blend, BadNet), with ASRs of 93.1, 97.16, and 97.51 at $\lambda = 0.3$.